bobbyhiddn/Magi_CLI/README.md

 2. **Necromancy**: ('**nc**') Conjure a '.graveyard' domain to preserve the spirits of deleted files.
 This command creates a '.graveyard' directory, which serves as a storage location for deleted files.
 (I want to add more functionality to this command)

-3. **Ponder**: ('**pn**') Ponder your .orb to gain insight into the nature of the universe.
-This command displays the spells available to you in a more comprehensive way than the 'cast' command. *In the future, this will also serve as a way to research spells and information by calling out to the internet.*
+3. **Ponder**: ('**pd**') Ponder your `.orb` and the Chamber to gain insight into available spells both locally and in the astral plane.
+This command allows you to:

+   - **List Spells**: Display all available spells from both your local orb and the remote Chamber.
+   - **Learn Spells**: Fetch new spells from the Chamber and install them into your local spells directory.
+Spells are managed from `https://github.com/bobbyhiddn/Magi.Spells` and are synced automatically to Magi.Chamber(`magi-chamber.fly.dev`).
+   - **Unlearn Spells**: Remove spells from your local spells directory and your orb.
+   - **Synchronize Spells**: Sync your local orb with the Chamber to ensure you have the latest versions of spells.
+   - **Relearn Spells**: Reinstall spells from your orb that are missing in your spells directory.
+This allows you to recover spells after a reinstallation or migration by just migrating your .sanctum directory.

 4. **Divine**: ('**dv**') Gaze into the astral plane to unveil the contents and attributes of a file or directory.
 This command lists the contents of a directory with detailed information, such as file size, permissions, and last modified date.